Texas State Highway 100: Route description

 SH 100 begins at an intersection with Interstate 69E/U.S. Route 77/U.S. Route 83 and Farm to Market Road 1421 at unincorporated Russelltown (formerly known as Barreda).
 The route travels due east, passing through downtown Los Fresnos.
 The route continues east before turning northeast where it formerly met Old Port Isabel Road, which connected Brownsville and Port Isabel.
 At this point the route becomes a 4-lane divided highway.
-The route continues northeast and east around the northern edge of Bahia Grande before reaching the southmost edge of Laguna Vista.
+The route continues northeast and east around the northern edge of Bahia Grande before reaching the southernmost edge of Laguna Vista.
 The route then turns southeast, running along the coast of the Laguna Madre.
 Continuing southeast, it passes through the town of Laguna Heights, before reaching the city of Port Isabel.
 It reaches its eastern terminus at the Queen Isabella Causeway, which continues across the Laguna Madre to South Padre Island as Texas Park Road 100.